Major Projects, Major Projects in Springvale

 Council’s investment in this key strategic project will reinforce the status of Sensational Springvale as one of Melbourne’s leading cultural destinations and enhance the vibrancy and commercial sustainability of the Springvale Activity Centre.

 The project will be delivered across two stages.
-Construction of Stage 1 will start in May 2021 and is expected to be completed July 2022.
-Timeframes for stage 2 have not yet been set.
+Construction of Stage 1 has started and is expected to be completed August 2022.
+Timeframes for Stage 2 have not yet been set.

 Why is Council constructing the Springvale Boulevard?